MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v1.md

 **`signPayload`** - **Sign the Message**<br>
 `boolean`.
 Required.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this is set to true, message will be signed provided a private certificate.
+If this is set to true, the message will be provided a private certificate.
 <!-- :::editable-content-end::: -->
 <br>